Cue/hookshot/README.md

 # hookshot

-## Hooks for debugging and profiling Objective C code.
+## Hooks for debugging and profiling Objective C code

 hookshot uses Objective C runtime hooks to help you understand where your app is spending its time.